Products covered by EU organics rules

 One of the objectives in organic production is to reduce the use of external inputs.
 Any substance used in organic agriculture to fight pests or plant diseases must be pre-approved by the European Commission.

-Additionally, specific principles guide the approval of external inputs such as fertilisers, pesticides, and food additives so that only substances and compounds listed as approved in specific legislation can be used in organic productions.
+Additionally, specific principles guide the approval of external inputs such as fertilisers, pesticides, and food additives so that only substances and compounds listed as approved in specific legislation can be used in organic production.

 Processed food shall be produced mainly from agricultural ingredients only (added water and cooking salt are not taken into account).
 They may also contain: